Sergeon/ionic-xhr-example/README.md

 # ionic-xhr-example
-A tiny mobile app code sample with xhr request and dinamic pages, showing blockchain blocks data from toshi.io build upon ionic framework
+A tiny mobile app code sample with xhr request and dinamic pages, showing Bitcoin blocks data from toshi.io build upon ionic framework

 ##about